grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 #### Project Gabriel

 It turns out someone did in fact make an interesting Google Docs plugin, but it gets bad reviews and was abandoned in 2015.
 The plug-in, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
-Unfortunately the source code is unchanged since 2015 and the product gets unenthusiastic reviews on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).
+Unfortunately [the project code](https://github.com/thiscouldbejd/Gabriel)) is unchanged since 2015 and it gets unenthusiastic reviews on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).

 #### Prose.io

+**3.5 / 5**
+Prose.io gets a lot of attention but in practice feels incomplete and feature poor.

-**3.5 / 5** This oft-mentioned editor is solid but rather spartan.
+ This oft-mentioned editor is solid but rather spartan.
 The interface is similar to editing markdown on github.com but with a nicer editor and more syncing options.
 (Actually, it might use the exact same editor, [atom](atom.io).)

  The good:
 - Clean interface